pebakery/pebakery-docs/Commands/File/FileDelete.md

 When wildcards are used files in subdirectories will also be deleted.
 To prevent this, use `NOREC` flag.

-**Deleted folders are permanently removed can not be recovered from the recycle bin.**
+**Deleted files/folders are permanently removed can not be recovered from the recycle bin.**

 ## Related